Looking for a South Carolina accountability association that offers more?

 I was one of two homeschool moms who wrote South Carolina’s Option 3 homeschool law to increase freedoms and options for homeschooling families.
 With the support of homeschoolers across the state, we worked with Greg Gregory (SC legislator from Lancaster, SC) to get the bill passed against almost overwhelming pushback.

 How is Carolina Homeschooler different from other SC homeschool associations?

-We provide an interactive learning community for students and parents, both online and off.
-We coordinate field trips, camps, online activities, and longer group trips so children (and parents) can get to know each other and have enriched learning experiences together.
+I provide an active learning community for students and parents, both online and off.
+We coordinate field trips, virtual classes, book groups, workshops, and Outsider events so children (and parents) can get to know each other and have enriched learning experiences together.

-No, but we hope you’ll use our online and offline educational activities and field trips to enrich and inspire your children’s learning and connect with other homeschoolers.
+We don’t provide curriculum, but we do provide educational activities, classes, and field trips to enrich and inspire your children’s learning and connect with other homeschoolers.

 Can we “count” your classes, workshops, and field trips as part of our curriculum?

 Yes, absolutely.
 All learning counts, and it doesn’t have to be planned, scheduled, directed, or approved by someone else.
 Children learn the most and retain it much longer if they initiate it, take ownership of it, and have input into what they’re learning.
 I don’t know of any research that doesn’t support this fact.
 Read more here.

 Are your field trips, book groups, writing groups, and online classes mandatory?

 All of our activities are optional.
 Our goal is to enhance your homeschool experience, not add more requirements and stress.
 Feel free to join in as many activities as you want, and leave out the rest.